donLucho/cs50x-point-of-sale-app/README.md

 ### Organization of said project
-The project has front and back ends and makes use of two distinct providers of SAAS and PAAS (software or platform as a service).
+The project has front and back ends and makes use of two distinct providers of SAAS and PAAS (software or platform as a service, respectively).

 #### Webpage